brainframe-me/dynamodb-titan/README.md

 - Reboot your machine

-After having issued "vagrant up", and having waited for some time for the correct dockers to be downloaded and initialized, you should be able to access your new local empty Titan graph server:
+After having issued "vagrant up", the two dockers need to be downloaded and initialized (+-2GB), and this will take a while depending on your internet connection.
+Count on 2 - 5 minutes, after which you should be able to access your new local empty Titan graph server:

 - (via browser) http://localhost:8182/graphs